Future Fund Publishes Diversity Data of Companies Receiving Convertible Loan Agreements

 Data by region

-The data reveals, 40% of funding approved to companies for convertible loan agreements worth £291.1m have their headquarters located outside of London.
-Of the total amount of £720m, 17% is to companies headquartered in the South (South East and South West), 10% in the North (North West, North East and Yorkshire and the Humber), 7% in the East of England, 4% in the Midlands (East Midlands and West Midlands) and 3% in the Devolved Nations (Scotland, Wales and Northern Ireland).
-London accounts for 60% of companies, in-line with the wider market trends for equity investments.
+The data reveals that 39% of the funding approved for companies, relating to convertible loan agreements worth £419.8m, was for businesses with their headquarters located outside of London.
+Of the total amount of £1,066.6m, 15% is to companies headquartered in the South (South East and South West), 10% in the North (North West, North East and Yorkshire and the Humber), 8% in the East of England, 4% in the Midlands (East Midlands and West Midlands) and 3% in the Devolved Nations (Scotland, Wales and Northern Ireland).
+London accounts for 61% of companies, in line with the wider market trends for equity investments.
 The British Business Bank’s 2019/20 Small Business Finance Markets report showed that London received 66% of equity investment by value in 2019.

 Data by gender mix of senior management team

-Of the 711 companies that have been approved for Convertible Loan Agreements so far, 82% of funding is to companies with mixed gender senior management teams.
+Of the 1,055 companies that have been approved and received their Convertible Loan Agreements for signature, 77% of funding is to companies with mixed gender senior management teams.
 Since the launch of the Future Fund more than 30 venture capital firms and angel groups have become signatories to the Government’s Investing in Women Code, alongside the Future Fund.

 Data by ethnicity mix of senior management team

-Black, Asian and minority ethnic (BAME) only and mixed ethnicity management teams account for 65% of funding to companies that have been approved for Convertible Loan Agreements so far, worth £427.1m.
+Black, Asian and Minority Ethnic (BAME) only and mixed ethnicity management teams account for 63% of funding to companies that have been approved for Convertible Loan Agreements so far, worth £617.4m.

 Future Fund data by gender of company senior management team (self-reported by applicant)